y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 11, 2022</time> Continued with Scientific Computing with Python.

 - <time>Aug 10, 2022</time> Continued with Scientific Computing with Python.

 - <time>Aug 09, 2022</time> Continued with Scientific Computing with Python.